com-480-data-visualization/data-visualization-project-2021-bit-shiba/Milestone_2.md

 ### Break down of the goal

 The main target of our website is to help either rookie, amateurs, or big fans of Pokémon to acquaint with Pokémon from different dimensions.
 First, we will use Poke Ball to display different types of Pokémon.
-When selecting each Poke Ball, users will be attracted by their peculiar and fascinating appearance, and have an overview of Pokémon's characteristics.
-Then the chord diagram will represent the relationship between different types,...
+Then the chord diagram will represent the relationship between different types, and the sankey diagram will exhibit the relationship between species, growth rate, and catch rate.
+Finally, users can choose their own favorite Pokémons by comparing the description information and 6 basic abilities exhibited by the radar chart.